-The overall aim of the Oral Hygiene Team at Bergvliet Dental & Medical is to support you as you maintain your optimal oral hygiene.
-We will work alongside the Dentists, tailoring a personal program to better Oral Health for you.
-Good Oral health has an impact on your general health.
+The overall aim of the Oral Hygiene Team at Bergvliet Dental & Medical is to support you as you maintain your optimal oral health.
+We work alongside our Dentists, tailoring and implementing a personal program to better your Oral Health.
+Maintaining a good oral health helps you to ensure a good general health.

-Calculus is hardened plaque that has been left on the tooth for some time and is now firmly attached to the tooth surface.
+Calculus is hardened plaque that has been left on the tooth for some time.
+Once calculus has formed on the tooth, the surface becomes rough making the tooth an ideal platform for further plaque and tartar formation.
 Calculus forms above and below the gum line and can only be removed with special dental instruments.

 Our Oral Hygiene Team will focus on assisting the Dentists in addressing the following common conditions.